We can help ensure your supplement sales comply with State and Federal laws and regulations.

 One of the primary tenets to be considered by any nutraceutical merchant is the claims about the product made to existing and potential consumers.
 Under the law, all such claims must be backed by peer-reviewed scientific studies published in reputable journals.
 Many advertisers and resellers rely on the manufacturer to ensure this requirement is met without doing any follow-up research of their own to ensure it is sufficient under the law.
 Another common mistake is gross exaggeration of the findings in these studies—often by affiliate advertisers or others that do not understand the legal risks involved.
 To avoid such pitfalls and the resulting liability, Kronenberger Rosenfeld reviews the product, the product claims, and the relevant studies for regulatory compliance.
 In addition, we draft and/or review advertising agreements with third parties to ensure that (1) only approved product claims and advertising content may be used and (2) use of unapproved content shifts legal liability to the third party.

 Supplements are often sold in bulk or on a subscription plan to ensure a continuing supply to the consumer.
-However, the enactment of the Restore Online Shoppers’ Confidence Act (ROSCA) and recent crackdowns by the FTC have made the practice of “continuity” or “rebilling” a highly risky venture.
-We are familiar with and experienced in advising on ROSCA and the FTC’s requirements and often review clients’ websites to ensure the necessary “clear and conspicuous” billing disclosures are made.
+However, the enactment of the federal Restore Online Shoppers’ Confidence Act (ROSCA) and California's Automatic Renewal Law (ARL), as well as recent crackdowns by the FTC, have made the practice of “continuity” or “rebilling” a highly risky venture.
+We are familiar with and experienced in advising on ROSCA, the ARL, and the FTC’s requirements, and often review clients’ websites to ensure the necessary “clear and conspicuous” billing disclosures are made.

 The most compelling endorsements of a product often come directly from those who have used the product.
 However, using consumer testimonials in advertising can lead to a wealth of legal problems, including right of privacy and copyright infringement claims, or investigation by the FTC.
 We provide our clients with the knowledge and forms necessary to ensure consumer testimonials are obtained and used in a legal manner.